-The Sciences Department of Mount Mary University unites the disciplines of Biology, Chemistry and Physics.
+The Sciences Department of Mount Mary University unites the disciplines of Biology, Chemistry, Food Science Chemistry and Physics.
 This cooperative organizational format reflects the integral relationships among these sciences.
-The Sciences Department offers two majors: the Biology Major and the Chemistry Major.
-Within the biology major, a student may choose the General Sequence, the Health Sciences Sequence or the Education Sequence.
-Within the chemistry major a student may chose the General Sequence or the Education Sequence.
+The Sciences Department offers three majors: the Biology Major, the Chemistry Major, and the Food Science Chemistry Major.
+Within the Biology Major, a student may choose the General Sequence, the Health Sciences Sequence or the Education Sequence.
+Within the Food Science Chemistry major, a student may chose a concentration in business or sustainability.
+Within the Chemistry Major a student may chose the General Sequence or the Education Sequence.
 A student works with a faculty academic advisor to choose a curriculum that prepares her for study and/or work after graduation.
-Students preparing to teach may select a Broadfield Science Major with a concentration in either Biology or Chemistry.
+Students preparing to teach may select a Broad Field Science Major with a concentration in either Biology or Chemistry.
 The Sciences Department also offers the Biology Minor, the Chemistry Minor and two interdisciplinary minors: the Environmental Studies Minor and the Science Minor for elementary educators.